Owner: Simon Sadler

 The 1950's proved to be Blackpool's most successful decade as they won the FA Cup in 1953 by beating Bolton in the famous "Matthews Final" and the same year saw four Tangerines players in the England squad.
 In 1956 Blackpool finished as runners-up to Manchester United in Division One.

-The Oystons still refuse to budge despite fan protests as Blackpool begun the 2016/2017 in the bottom tier but a shrewd appointment in Gary Bowyer meant the club made an immediate return to League One after beating Exeter in the League Two play-off final.
+The Oystons refused to budge despite fan protests as Blackpool begun the 2016/2017 in the bottom tier but a shrewd appointment in Gary Bowyer meant the club made an immediate return to League One after beating Exeter in the League Two play-off final.

 The Ground: Bloomfield Road (Capacity: 16,750 - Away: 1,500)